 Rongoā Māori: land-based knowledge and whānau-centered learning

 Rongoā connects healing knowledge to whenua and whānau.
-Practitioners teach through wānanga and community-led courses that pass skills across generations; examples include structured programs and workshops that foreground tikanga and ethical use of plant and ritual knowledge.
-This land-rooted approach centres collective wellbeing and cultural protocols.
+Practitioners teach through wānanga and community-led courses that pass skills across generations; these programs foreground tikanga and the ethical, kaitiakitanga-based use of plant and ritual knowledge.
+This land-rooted practice centres collective wellbeing and cultural protocols and must be approached with cultural safety and respect for kaumātua and iwi authority.

 Healing Touch New Zealand: bio-field energy therapy

-The shared thread is holistic care that honours story, place, and purpose.
 If you’d like to discuss these perspectives or work with me, call Dr Kabonge at +256778320910.

 Becoming a Healer: The Calling, Training, and Role in Community